cheanlin07/Public-Health-Data-Challenge-/README.md

 Team Sponsor: Nicholas Reich

-Course Name: PUBLTH460 Telling Stories with Data - class is taught by Nicholas Reich
+Course Name: PUBLTH460 Telling Stories with Data - class was taught by Nicholas Reich

 Data analysis and visualization were created using R